Crab Stuffed Salmon

 5. Enjoy!
 Serve your stuffed salmon garnished with parsley.

-When it comes to cooking this crab stuffed salmon, there are a few extra tips I would like to share here.
-Bon appetit, and I hope you love this recipe as much as I do!
+I have a few extra tips for cooking this crab-stuffed salmon that I would like to share here.
+Bon appetit and I hope you love this recipe as much as I do!

 • Don’t Cut Through the Skin: These fillets are really more “topped” than “stuffed,” and that’s okay!
 Don’t try to cut too deep of a pocket into the fillets, or you might cut through the skin, which would cause the juices and stuffing to leak out during cooking.